-Not content to stop there, she then explained to the business world why they should be following suit: “When we increased paid maternity leave to 18 from 12 weeks in 2007, the rate at which new moms left Google fell by 50%.
+Not content to stop there, she then explained to the business world why they should be following suit in The Wall Street Journal: “When we increased paid maternity leave to 18 from 12 weeks in 2007, the rate at which new moms left Google fell by 50 percent.
 (We also increased paternity leave to 12 weeks from seven, as we know that also has a positive effect on families and our business.)”
 So take control of your approach to pregnancy at work, and plan your return from leave accordingly.
 Schooling your entire industry on parental leave afterwards?
-Optional.
+Optional."

-3. Act like an owner.
-Particularly in large companies, there’s a tendency to accept the status quo - even when things could be run better or more smoothly with a simple change.
-Wojcicki cuts through this: “If you come into [a] company and see something is not working, fix it.”
+Particularly in large companies, there’s a tendency to accept the status quo — even when things could be run better or more smoothly with a simple change.
+Wojcicki cuts through this.
+At The New York Times’s New Work Summit in 2017, she said, “If you come into [a] company and see something is not working, fix it.”
 It can be daunting to question long-standing approaches.
 But if they're not working, people will thank you.

 Boom.
 Don’t discount your maternity leave as irrelevant to your professional life.
 Ask yourself, what have I learned?
 How can I leverage that at work?

-9. Hire more women.
-We all know that women in leadership roles are sorely needed, but Wojcicki makes the case for breaking up the Silicon Valley boy’s club beautifully: “There is a solution that has been proved to address gender discrimination in all its forms, both implicit and explicit: hiring more women.
+We all know that women in leadership roles are sorely needed, but Wojcicki makes the case for breaking up the Silicon Valley boy’s club beautifully in Vanity Fair: “There is a solution that has been proved to address gender discrimination in all its forms, both implicit and explicit: hiring more women.
 Employing more women at all levels of a company, from new hires to senior leaders, creates a virtuous cycle.
 Companies become more attuned to the needs of their female employees, improving workplace culture while lowering attrition.
 They escape a cycle of men mostly hiring men.
 And study after study has shown that greater diversity leads to better outcomes, more innovative solutions, less groupthink, better stock performance and G.D.P. growth.”

-If you’re in a position to hire — particularly if you’re in Silicon Valley — hire female.
+If you’re in a position to hire — particularly if you’re in Silicon Valley — hire women.

-10. Don’t let others put you in a box.
-Wojcicki is frequently asked a variation on the question “How do you manage to ‘have it all’?”.
+Wojcicki is frequently asked a variation on the question “How do you manage to ‘have it all’?”
 And she frequently answers.
 But she points out the inequality of the question.
 “The fact that I’m a woman CEO and I have five children is unusual.
 Other women want to understand, ‘Well, how did you do that?’ and ‘How do you make life work?’”
 But, there’s a time and a place.
 “When I’m at a business conference talking about business and all of my peers are talking only about business, I think it’s important that we’re treated in the same way.”